-As of March 31, 2024, we had cash and cash equivalents of \$2.6 million.
-We closely monitor our cash and cash equivalents and expect that our current cash will support operations through June 2024.
+As of June 30, 2024, we had cash and cash equivalents of \$2.8 million.
+We closely monitor our cash and cash equivalents and expect that our current cash will support operations through September 2024.

 We have generated losses since inception, used substantial cash in operations, and anticipate we will continue to incur net losses for the foreseeable future.
-Our future success depends on our ability to obtain additional capital and/or implement various strategic alternatives, and there can be no assurance that any financing can be realized by us, or if realized, what the terms of any such financing may be, or that any amount that we are able to raise will be adequate.
+If the Merger is not consummated, we have serious concerns about our ability to continue as a going concern and our future success depends on our ability to obtain additional capital and/or implement various strategic alternatives, and there can be no assurance that any financing can be realized by us, or if realized, what the terms of any such financing may be, or that any amount that we are able to raise will be adequate.
 If we are unable to raise capital when needed or on acceptable terms, we then will be unable to continue the commercialization of Twirla, be required to cut operating costs, and forego future development and other opportunities.
 Based upon the foregoing, management has concluded that there is substantial doubt about our ability to continue as a going concern through the 12 months following the date on which this Quarterly Report on Form 10-Q is filed.